maxxxuu/pymarlzooplus/README.md

 Learnt models can be loaded using the `checkpoint_path` parameter, after which the learning will proceed from the corresponding timestep.

-# Citing PyMARLzoo++, EPyMARL and PyMARL
+# Citing PyMARLzoo+, EPyMARL and PyMARL

-If you use PyMARLzoo++ in your research, please cite the ...
+If you use PyMARLzoo+ in your research, please cite the ...

 If you use the EPyMARL in your research, please cite the [Benchmarking Multi-Agent Deep Reinforcement Learning Algorithms in Cooperative Tasks](https://arxiv.org/abs/2006.07869).